10thrangerregiment-dev/Aircraft-Systems/README.md

 ## About

-The **10th Ranger Regiment** is happy to present **Aircraft Systems** — a mod that brings the data systems, situational awareness, and quality-of-life features Arma 3 pilots took for granted into Arma Reforger.
+The **10th Ranger Regiment** is happy to present **Aircraft Systems** - a mod that brings the data systems, situational awareness, and quality-of-life features Arma 3 pilots took for granted into Arma Reforger.

-Everything's packaged to work together out of the box, but the features are loosely coupled — developers can unlink whichever pieces they don't want for their own airframes.
+Everything's packaged to work together out of the box, but the features are loosely coupled, developers can unlink whichever pieces they don't want for their own airframes.

 ---

-## ✨ Features
+##  Features

-### 🎯 Targeting Pod (TGP)
+###  Targeting Pod (TGP)

 A pilot-accessible, full-screen stabilized camera that keeps you in full control of the aircraft and its weapons.